 Cloud telephony supports a business contact centre function with high-quality voice and a range of out-of-the-box capabilities from queue management to contact centre reporting and call recording.

 Cloud telephony also enables contact centres to become virtual entities, unrestricted by geographical location and 9-5 hours.
 Agents benefit from easy-to-use softphone clients that extend the traditional desk phone telephony experience to PCs, laptops, tablets and smartphones.
-All this, combined with true fixed-mobile convergence, enables the ongoing availability of inbound and outbound sales agents in the event of serious problem with core IT infrastructure caused by flood, fire or similar.
+All this, combined with true fixed-mobile convergence, enables the ongoing availability of inbound and outbound sales agents in the event of a serious problem with core IT infrastructure caused by flood, fire or similar.
 Or in the case of a global pandemic.

 Access to knowledge and service personalisation